doc-kits/react/docs/override-extend-styles.md

 There are 2 options to inject styles into Doc UI components:

 1. Locally via the `withStyles` HOC
-2. Per instance via the `localStyles` prop
+2. Per instance via the `styles` prop

 All of the Doc UI default styles can be found [here](https://github.com/shockits/doc-ui/blob/master/src/toolkit/theme.ts).